An extension of Stein's method incorporating independence: Introduction

-In this work, we provide an extension of Stein's method to include independence with respect to an auxiliary random variable, and without any assumption of normality on the target law.
+In this work, we solve this problem by extending Stein's method - and Malliavin-Stein's as well - to include independence with respect to an auxiliary random variable, \emph{for any law} for which a Stein characterization does exist.
+We do so by circumventing the use of characteristic functions altogether.
+To the best of our knowledge, this is the first such extension of Stein's method.

+The paper is organized as follows: In Section~\ref{sec:Stein}, we recall the key ideas of Stein's method and provide the main results on which our extension is based, as well as our proposed extension.
+Finally, in Section~\ref{sec:Applications}, we demonstrate this extension for the case where the desired probability measure is the invariant measure of a particular ergodic diffusion.